Combinatorial study of graphs arising from the Sachdev-Ye-Kitaev model: The connectivity condition and SYK graphs

 \begin{coroll} For $q>3$ and $\delta\geq 1$, a dominant $(q+1)$-edge-colored graph is an SYK graph.
-Hence $g_{n,\delta}\sim c_{n,\delta}$ as $n\to\infty$. \end{coroll} \proof The associated kernel $K$ has a root-vertex of degree $1$ and all the other vertices of degree $3$.
+Hence $g_{n,\delta}\sim c_{n,\delta}$ as $n\to\infty$. \end{coroll} \proof The associated kernel $K$ has a root-vertex of valency $1$ and and all its other vertices are of valency $3$.
 Hence all the vertices of $K$ have valency smaller than $q$.
 Hence, from Lemma~\ref{lemma:ValqResidues}, $G$ is an SYK graph.

 We have seen in Section~\ref{sec:sing_analysis} that the non-dominant $(q+1)$-edge-colored graphs have asymptotically a negligible contribution.
 Hence $g_{n,\delta}\sim c_{n,\delta}$.

 \